oaa-examples/old-menu-button/README.md

 __Related objects__

-* MenuButton: The PopupMenu is initialized with a reference to the `controllerObj`, which in this example is a MenuButton object, which is the delegate for the `button` element that controls the menu.
+* MenuButton: The PopupMenu is initialized with a reference to its MenuButton controller object, which is the delegate for the `button` element that controls the menu.
 * MenuItem: The PopupMenu instantiates and initializes a MenuItem object for each `li` `menuitem` it contains, which, in turn, adds the necessary event listeners to the `li`.